About the Kainga Aroha Team

 I previously worked in advertising and promotions.
 I have spent the last ten years being a leader at the Kainga Aroha Holiday Camp and prior to this role I was the Te Awamutu Violence Free Coordinator where I was responsible for running awareness campaigns around domestic violence and helping people connect with those who can help.

-Mum to two wonderful children – Jess and Floyd, who are currently both at Te Awamutu College and partner to Dave who is better known as “Space Dave”.
+Mum to two wonderful children – Jess and Floyd, and partner to Dave who is better known as “Space Dave”.

 Tēna koutou katoa